a16z/ai/src/docs/guides/dl-app.md

 # Recipe Part 2: Adding AI to Our Moible App

 If you've arrived here from Part 1 of the recipe, you have a TensorFlow model.
-Now let's add AI superpowers using that trained TensorFlow model to our iPhone app.
+Now let's add AI superpowers to our iPhone app by retaining the model with our own data and connecting the trained model to our iPhone app.

 ## <a name="setupiOS"></a>Setup and Test the iOS App